Link Search Menu Expand Document

 VTX Software Configuration

-To enable this use case, edit the /etc/modalai/voxl-vtx.conf file:
+To enable this use case on the UAS, edit the /etc/modalai/voxl-vtx.conf file:

 ...